Skip to main content

 GDPR Enforcement

-GDPR enforcement is handled by national Data Protection Authorities (DPAs), coordinated through the European Data Protection Board (EDPB).
-DPAs have extensive powers, including the ability to impose administrative fines of up to 20 million EUR or 4% of worldwide annual turnover.
+GDPR enforcement runs through national Data Protection Authorities (DPAs), coordinated by the European Data Protection Board (EDPB).
+DPAs carry real teeth, including the power to impose administrative fines of up to 20 million EUR or 4% of worldwide annual turnover.

 EU AI Act Enforcement